-Welcome to the Information Management & Information Systems Career Community!
+Welcome to the Computer Information Systems Career Community!

-Here you will find career-related information such as blogs, jobs, resources, courses, and events specific to Information Management & Information Systems topics to help you embrace your career and academic journey.
-You can explore SNHU’s Online Campus career resources all in one central space!
+Here you will find career-related information such as blogs, jobs, resources, courses, and events specific to Computer Information Systems topics to help you embrace your career and academic journey.
+You can explore SNHU’s Online career resources all in one central space!
+A CIS degree will help you gain the knowledge and skills you need to bridge the gap between IT and business.
 You can search this page to find the information you need to make more meaningful and informed career decisions as you navigate your unique career goals!

 Career Level Tips & Resources For Information Management & Information Systems Majors